 Austin-based Will Johnson was the long-time leader of Patterson Hood’s favorite band, the legendary indierock outfit Centro-matic.
 The group released a dozen albums before calling it quits in 2014, prompting Jason Isbell to close Something More than Free (2015) with the Centro-matic tribute, “To a Band That I Loved.”
 “Will Johnson is one of my favorite songwriters on Earth,” Isbell writes.
 While his band has certainly been missed, Johnson has found a host of other outlets for his creative energies.
 Among his many endeavors, Johnson has played drums for Monsters of Folk, has filled in on guitar for Drive-By Truckers, and has collaborated with Jay Farrar, Jim James, and Anders Parker to record the unpublished work of Woody Guthrie – all this while releasing a half-dozen brilliant solo albums of his own (including Wire Mountain in 2019) and developing a burgeoning reputation for his folk art.
 A long-time IMC favorite, Johnson is the only musician to appear on IMC Volume One twice: as a solo artist with “Alabama Crusade” and as part of the duo Marie/Lepanto, performing the Justin Peter Kinkel-Schuster tune “Tenkiller.”

-ASK 2020 is sponsored by the Alabama Humanities Foundation, the USA Department of English, the Stokes Center for Creative Writing, the USA Department of Theatre and Dance, the USA College of Arts & Sciences, and the Independent Music Collective.
+ASK 2020 was sponsored by the Alabama Humanities Foundation, the USA Department of English, the Stokes Center for Creative Writing, the USA Department of Theatre and Dance, the USA College of Arts & Sciences, and the Independent Music Collective.